Weighted residual empirical processes, martingale transformations, and model specification tests for regressions with diverging number of parameters: Numerical studies

-In this subsection, we examine the performances of the tests based on the processes $\hat{U}_n(t)$ and $\hat{T}_n\hat{U}_n(t)$ in finite sample cases.
-We also study how much power will lose when the direction tests are replaced by the omnibus tests.
-We use $CvM_n, TCvM_n$, and $CvM_n^d, TCvM_n^d$ to denote the omnibus and directional tests.
-The standard normal density function is used as the kernel function in $TCvM_n$ and $TCvM_n^d$ in the simulations.
-For the smoothing parameter $v_n$ in the smooth residual bootstrap, we choose $v_n= 0.2$ as suggested in Dette, Neumeyer, and Keilegom (2007).
-From the theoretical point view in this paper, we consider $p=[3n^{1/3}] - 3$ with the sample sizes $n=100, 200, 400, 600$.
-We further compare our tests with Zheng (1996)'s test $T_n^{ZH}$ and Escanciano (2006)'s test $PCvM_n$ in the diverging dimension settings, although these two tests are developed with fixed $p$.
-The critical values for these two tests are determined by the wild bootstrap.
-The significance level is set to be $\alpha = 0.05$.
+In this subsection, we evaluate the performances of the tests $CvM_n$ and $TCvM_n$ in finite samples.
+For the smoothing parameter $v_n$ in the smooth residual bootstrap for $CvM_n$, we choose $v_n= 0.2$ as suggested by \cite{dette2007}.
+The sample $\{Z_i\}_{i=1}^n$ in the smoothing residual bootstrap are i.i.d. standard normal random variables.
+The standard normal density function is also used as the kernel for the martingale-transformed process-based test $TCvM_n$.
+We compare our tests with \cite{zheng1996}'s test $T_n^{ZH}$, \cite{escanciano2006a}'s test $PCvM_n$, and \cite{xu2021}'s test $dCov_n$, although these tests are developed in fixed-dimension settings.
+The wild bootstrap is used to determine the critical values of $T_n^{ZH}$ and $PCvM_n$, while the residual bootstrap is used for $dCov_n$.
+From the theoretical viewpoint in this paper, we consider $p=[3n^{1/3}] - 3$ with the sample sizes $n=100, 200, 400, 600$.
+To give a relatively thorough comparison among these tests, we also consider fixed-dimension cases with $p = 2,4,8$ and $n = 100$ in the simulation studies.
+The significance level is set to be $\zeta = 0.05$.
 The simulation results are based on the averages of 1000 replications and the bootstrap approximation of $B = 500$ replications.
-In the following simulation examples, $a=0$ corresponds to the null while $a \neq 0$ to the alternatives.
+In the following simulation studies, $a=0$ corresponds to the null while $a \neq 0$ to the alternatives.

 {\it Study 1.} We generate data from the following regression models: